carlpan/HZZResearch/README.md

 # HZZResearch

-Portion of my research work on Higgs decaying to HZZ channel.
+Portion of my research work on Higgs analysis.